Why +RM 350/Month Is a Trap: 6 Knife-Edge Listings That Fail a Vacancy Stress Test

 The knife-edge zone of Malaysian property investing is the simplified surplus band between +RM 300 and +RM 400 per month.
 It looks positive on a listing page.
 It looks decent in a 30-second gross yield calculation.
 It fails the moment you add the other 11 recurring costs and run any stress scenario.

-This post names 6 real properties, all HIGH confidence (5 or more sale and rental comparables from the same building, with some in the 100+ rent comparable range), all with a simplified surplus around +RM 350.
+This post walks through 6 anonymized archetypes drawn from our April 2026 screening, all HIGH data confidence (5 or more sale and rental comparables from the same building, with some in the 100+ rent comparable range), all with a simplified surplus around +RM 350.
 All 6 fail a standard vacancy stress test.
 Two of them fail even the base 12-cost analysis without any stress.
-Data is from our 6 April 2026 directory snapshot.

 All 6 are HIGH confidence.
-Three of them (Wave @ Marina Cove, Iskandar Residences, ARC @ Austin Hills) have 90+ rental comparables — exceptional data depth.
+Three of them carry 90+ rental comparables, exceptional data depth.
 The simplified numbers are not wrong.
 The problem is that simplified is the wrong yardstick for this band.

 Want to see the same 12-cost framework (plus a vacancy stress test) applied to 10 real properties from the full directory?
 Download the free 5-page sample PDF.